By Ian Portman

 This take-over was, of course, resented by the native population.
 Many were Cossacks – a warlike people of diverse origin who were often runaway serfs.
 They were fiercely Orthodox and their distaste for Catholic oppression was augmented by widespread resentment of the Polish nobles’ estate managers and rent collectors who were often Jews.
 Commonwealth Jews also secured a virtual monopoly on the sale of alcohol , which further stoked popular animosity.
 It did not bode well for the future that many of the conquered peoples of the East believed Jews to be agents of the occupying power.

-The Polish-Lithuanian Commonwealth, gradually weakened by internal conflicts, was shocked to be attacked by Cossacks in 1648: a skirmish which developed into a war and ended in 1647 with the establishment of an independent Cossack state.
+The Polish-Lithuanian Commonwealth, gradually weakened by internal conflicts, was shocked to be attacked by Cossacks in 1648: a skirmish which developed into a war which ended with the establishment of an independent Cossack state.
 But this was just the beginning of a catastrophic decline known as “the Deluge.”
 In the second half of the century, Poland was invaded repeatedly by various Swedish armies, which looted its treasure and killed tens of thousands of civilians.
 Swedish forces occupied most of western Poland, destroying nearly 200 towns and cities.
 In 1654, Russian forces invaded and captured the eastern provinces.
 With great difficulty, in time, the Polish crown reasserted it control over much of its territory, but it was now in a an extremely weakened condition.